center-key/replacer-util/README.md

 ### 7. Last Updated
-The special `file` varaible can be leveraged to create a "Last Updated" field that is automatically populated with the date the HTML was most recenlty modified.
+The special `file` varaible can be leveraged to create a "Last Updated" field that is automatically populated with the date the source file was most recently modified.

 For example, an HTML file with following lines:
 ```html